boonxiang/TNB_calculator/README.md

 * **Random Break**: The calculator periodically "gets tired" and takes a 5-second coffee break after 20 calculations.
 * **Time Bomb**: Access to calculations is restricted during specific time windows (e.g., at the 30-minute mark) to simulate "maintenance" or rest periods.

+## Link of the result
+You can have a click on the link to see how it look like: https://boonxiang.github.io/TNB_calculator/

 *Developed by Boon Xiang*